Transformation Double Categories Associated to 2-Group Actions: Introduction

+The main results of this work are structural theorems relating to the action of a strict 2-group $\G$ on a category $\C$, and the different ways in which this action may be described.

-We begin in Section \ref{sec:2groups} with a discussion of 2-groups, and various equivalent definitions which are useful in talking about them.
-This includes a correspondence with the 2-category of crossed modules and the definition of the double groupoid associated to the 2-group $\G$, which is both an introduction to the notion of double category and a useful 2-dimensional diagrammatic tool for 2-group calculations.
-This is followed by Section \ref{sec:2group-actions} which describes what is meant by the action of a 2-group on a category, and gives as a basic example the adjoint action of a 2-group on itself, analogous to the adjoint action of a group on itself by conjugation.
-(In the forthcoming paper on higher gauge theory, we show that this is a special case of our geometric example, in the simple situation of the manifold $S^1$, the circle.)
+We begin in Section \ref{sec:2groups} with a discussion of (strict) 2-groups, and various equivalent definitions which are useful in talking about them.
+This includes the correspondence between 2-groups and crossed modules and the definition of the double groupoid associated to the 2-group $\G$, which is both an introduction to the notion of double category and a useful 2-dimensional diagrammatic tool for 2-group calculations.

+This is followed by Section \ref{sec:2group-actions} which defines both the global and local notions of a 2-group $\G$ acting on a category $\C$ (see the first part of the introduction), i.e. Definitions \ref{def:2grp_action} and \ref{def:2grp_action-Phi-hat}, and shows the equivalence between the two definitions in Theorem \ref{thm:phifunctorial}.
+This is followed in subsection \ref{adjoint} by a basic example, namely the adjoint action of a 2-group on itself, analogous to the adjoint action of a group on itself by conjugation.
+(In the forthcoming paper on higher gauge theory, we show that the adjoint action of $\G$ on itself describes higher gauge theory for the simple case when the manifold is the circle, $S^1$.)

-In Section \ref{sec:transdoublecat}, we describe the construction of the transformation groupoid associated to a group action on a set, in a diagrammatic form, which captures the description of this groupoid in terms of elements.
-Repeating this construction in $\cat{Cat}$ gives a groupoid internal to $\cat{Cat}$.
-We develop a few different points of view on this internal groupoid in Section \ref{sec:transdouble}, first taking a transposed internal view (as a category internal to $\cat{Gpd}$, the category of groupoids), and then giving a symmetrical definition as a double category.
+In our main Section \ref{sec:transdoublecat}, we start by describing the construction of the transformation groupoid associated to a group action on a set, in a diagrammatic form, which captures the description of this groupoid in terms of elements.
+In subsection \ref{sec:transcat-cat}, repeating this construction in $\cat{Cat}$ gives a groupoid internal to $\cat{Cat}$, as shown in Theorem \ref{thm:transf-gpd}.
+We develop a few different points of view on this internal groupoid in subsection \ref{sec:transdouble}, first taking a transposed internal view, giving rise to a category internal to $\cat{Gpd}$, the category of groupoids (Theorem \ref{thm:transposetransform}), and then giving a symmetrical definition in terms of a double category (Theorem \ref{thm:trans-dbl-cat}).
 The transposed viewpoint turns out to have close connections to ordinary transformation groupoids for certain group actions.
-Further aspects of these viewpoints are developed section \ref{sec:struc-trans-double-cat}.
+Further aspects of these viewpoints are developed in subsection \ref{sec:struc-trans-double-cat}, and in particular we show that there are two 2-categories asociated to the transformation double category, namely the horizontal 2-category and the vertical 2-category, Theorems \ref{thm:horiztwocat} and \ref{thm:verttwocat}.
 Our standard example, that of the adjoint action of a 2-group on itself, gives a concrete case throughout, which we develop in detail in \ref{sec:trans-adjoint}.